Children Missing Education and Children in Education other than in Registered Schools

 3. Effective information sharing between parents, schools and local authorities is critical to ensuring that all children of compulsory school age are safe and receiving suitable education.
 Local authorities should focus their resources effectively in intervening early in the lives of vulnerable children to help prevent poor outcomes.

-Statutory guidance for local authorities: Children missing education (September 2016).
+Statutory guidance for local authorities: Children missing education (August 2024).

 2. Risks